David Dunn: Return to Blackburn Rovers

 On 11 January 2014, Dunn returned to the starting line–up, coming on as a 72nd-minute substitute, in a 1–0 win against Doncaster Rovers.
 He set up the club's second goal of the game, in a 2–2 draw against Barnsley two weeks later on 28 January.
 This was followed up by scoring his second goal of the season, in a 2–0 win against Blackpool.
 A month later on 25 March, Dunn scored his fourth goal of the season, as well as, setting up the club's third goal of the game, in a 3–3 draw against Watford.
 Despite being sidelined later in the 2013–14 season, he continued to be involved in the first-team.
 For his performance, Dunn was awarded the club's Man of the Year.
 At the end of the 2013–14 season, he made twenty–four appearances and scored four times in all competitions.
 Dunn was released by Blackburn following the end of his contract on 1 July 2014, but re-signed for the club on 11 July of the same year.

-At the start of the 2014–15 season, Dunn made his first appearance of the season, where he started and played 62 minutes before being substituted, in a 1–0 loss against Scunthorpe United in the first round of the League Cup.
+At the start of the 2014–15 season, Dunn made his first appearance of the season, where he started and played 62 minutes before being substituted in a 1–0 loss against Scunthorpe United in the first round of the League Cup.
 However, Dunn suffered a minor knock that eventually kept him out for the month.
 On 21 October, he returned to the first-team, coming on as a 66th-minute substitute, in a 1–0 win against Birmingham City.
 However, Dunn found his first-team opportunities limited throughout the 2014–15 season.
-On 27 April, Dunn announced he would be departing Blackburn Rovers at the end of the season, ending his combined time of thirteen years.
-Dunn made his 387th appearance for the club, where he started and played 76 minutes before substituted, which he received a standing ovations from supporters, as Blackburn Rovers won 3–2 against Ipswich Town in the last game of the season.
+On 27 April, Dunn announced he would be departing Blackburn Rovers at the end of the season, ending his combined time of 13 years.
+Dunn made his 387th appearance for the club, where he started and played 76 minutes before substituted, which he received a standing ovation from supporters, as Blackburn Rovers won 3–2 against Ipswich Town in the last game of the season.
 At the end of the 2014–15 season, Dunn made twelve appearances in all competitions.

 Oldham Athletic

 On 30 July 2015, Dunn signed for League One club Oldham Athletic on a one-year deal.
-Manager Darren Kelly stated that his addition would make the team's midfield one of the strongest in the league for the upcoming 2015–16 season.
-Upon joining the club, he was given a number seventeen shirt.
+Manager Darren Kelly stated that his addition would make the team's midfield one of the strongest in the league for the upcoming 2015–16 Oldham Athletic A.F.C. season.
+Upon joining the club, he was given a number 17 shirt.
 Dunn made his Oldham Athletic debut, coming on as a 67th-minute substitute, in a 1–1 draw against Walsall in the opening game of the season.
 Since making his debut for the club, he was involved in every match, and contributed two assists.
 By the time Dunn was appointed manager, he made nine appearances in all competitions.